GaloisInc/macaw/README.md

 * macaw-x86-symbolic -- Adds Macaw-symbolic extensions needed to support x86.

 The libraries that make up Macaw are released under the BSD license.

+To build with Stack, first create a top-level `stack.yaml` file by symlinking to one of the provided `stack-ghc-<version>.yaml` files.
+E.g.

+    ln -s stack-ghc-8.2.yaml stack.yaml
+    stack build